 TLDR

 Mississippi has approximately 600 NAICS 624410 childcare establishments, with licensing split between the Mississippi State Department of Health (MSDH) for centers and MDHS for family childcare homes.
-Centers billing the Child Care Payment Program through MDHS need attendance documentation that satisfies two separate agencies — a compliance structure that generic software rarely accounts for.
+Centers billing the Child Care Payment Program through MDHS need attendance documentation that satisfies two separate agencies: a compliance structure that generic software rarely accounts for.

-The Mississippi childcare licensing landscape
+Mississippi childcare licensing overview

 Mississippi has approximately 600 licensed childcare establishments as of 2024, concentrated in Jackson, Gulfport-Biloxi, Hattiesburg, and Tupelo.
 The Mississippi State Department of Health licenses childcare centers under Miss.
 Admin.
-Code Part 1, Rule 13.2 — a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+Code Part 1, Rule 13.2: a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.

 Mississippi’s licensing structure differs from most states: MSDH handles center licensing while the Mississippi Department of Human Services handles family childcare home licensing.
 A center director and a family childcare provider in the same city face different regulatory agencies, different inspection processes, and different documentation standards.
 Software that conflates these two license types creates compliance exposure.

 For center directors, MSDH licensing focuses on documented ratio compliance and physical facility standards.
 Inspectors review attendance records and ratio documentation during site visits.
-The separate MDHS relationship matters too — centers billing CCPP subsidy must satisfy MDHS documentation requirements that may differ from what MSDH reviewed during your last licensing inspection.
+The separate MDHS relationship matters too: centers billing CCPP subsidy must satisfy MDHS documentation requirements that may differ from what MSDH reviewed during your last licensing inspection.

 Staff-to-child ratios and what they mean for software

 Mississippi Miss.
 Admin.
 Code Part 1, Rule 13.2 ratios step from 1:5 for infants under 18 months to 1:18 for children four and older.
-Mississippi’s infant age cutoff — 18 months rather than the 12-month cutoff used by most neighboring states — means the strictest ratio applies to a wider age range.
+Mississippi’s infant age cutoff, 18 months rather than the 12-month cutoff used by most neighboring states, means the strictest ratio applies to a wider age range.
 Centers with large infant programs need to track that correctly.

 The ratio tracking requirement is continuous.
 When a staff member takes a break, when a child moves between rooms, when afternoon pickup reduces classroom headcount, the ratio obligation continues.
-Software that logs only morning check-in and afternoon check-out misses what happens during the operating day — which is precisely what inspectors ask about.
+Software that logs only morning check-in and afternoon check-out misses what happens during the operating day: which is precisely what inspectors ask about.

 Subsidy billing through CCPP and MDHS